Case Study: The Fundamentals of Actually Growing a Profitable Podcast

 What should I name my podcast?

 Naming a podcast and naming your business are two different conversations.
 There are arguments for both approaches: giving them the same name and giving them a different name.
-It depends on what the content of the show is or will be, whether you should consider using your business name as your podcast name.
+It depends on what the content of the show is or will be, and whether you should consider using your business name as your podcast name.
 It also depends on which came first.

 For brand alignment, yes, it is easy to say you should give them the same name.
 It will make it easy for your market to know and recognize you.
 Depending on what your business name is, that could convey a VERY boring show.
 Or, if you have a more general business name like Pinnacle Solutions—who’s to say that this podcast isn’t about any of the other millions of companies with the same name?
 It also doesn’t factor in that people generally don’t listen to a podcast because they care about “your business”.
-Even the most recognized brand in the world, Coca-Cola doesn’t use their company name as their podcast name.
+Even the most recognized brand in the world, Coca-Cola doesn’t use its company name as its podcast name.
 Instead, they have podcast titles like Total Refresh, The Polar Bears, and Coke Summer Sounds.
-Each of these podcasts has a separate focus, audience, and they are all a part of the Coca-Cola brand.
+Each of these podcasts has a separate focus and audience, and they are all a part of the Coca-Cola brand.
 According to a BBC study, podcasts improve brand awareness by 89%, brand consideration by 57%, brand favorability by 24%, and purchase intent by 14%.

 Let’s also bring in the topic of including your personal name in the title of the podcast.
-For most people, it is easier to remember the name of a show, as a title to a book than it is to remember a person’s name.
+For most people, it is easier to remember the name of a show, or the title to a book than it is to remember a person’s name.
 In time, with listening, your audience will get to know you and remember your name.
 Also, many podcast hosts quickly learn how much work building and managing a podcast really is.
 If you include your name, you confine yourself to always being the talent.
 By having a generic or product name for the show, you then give yourself the freedom to have a co-host or a team that can help.
 Now don’t get too excited here, most podcasts are strictly audio so you’ll need to pay close attention to the voices that lead the show making sure that your listeners can easily distingue between the hosts.
-Also, you will still need to have one or two primary hosts that your audience builds rapport.
+Also, you will still need to have one or two primary hosts with that your audience builds rapport.
 I have yet to see it done successfully with more than two primary hosts.

 How do I make money from my podcast?